What Makes UU?

 A Unitarian Universalist Religious Identity Program

-In 2018-19 the Mt.
-Vernon Unitarian Church is engaging in a program to assist each member in discovering and defining (or redefining) their faith.
+In 2018-19 Mount Vernon Unitarian Church is engaging in a program to assist each member in discovering and defining (or redefining) their faith.
 We’ll do this through adult religious education classes, multigenerational activities, written materials, worship, online materials, social justice projects, trips & journeys and more.
 All programs fall within one of these four goals:

 - Creating a Credo or Statement of Faith